 His TV appearances, though fewer in number, include Sunday Brunch, Wales Live, Sky News, Ducks Quacks Don’t Echo, and Sky News a few more times.

-He is a regular at literary and science festivals all around the UK, and has even been asked to talk as far afield as Holland, Belgium, Italy and Canada.
+He is a regular at literary and science festivals all around the UK, and has even been asked to talk as far afield as Holland, Belgium, Italy, Indonesia, Canada and Colombia.

-Dean Burnett’s first book, The Idiot Brain, has (since debuting in February 2016) been sold to over 20 countries, had tens of thousands of copies purchased, and been a bestseller in nations like Canada and Mexico.
+Dean Burnett’s first book, The Idiot Brain, has (since debuting in February 2016) been sold to over 20 countries, sold hundred of thousands of copies, and been a bestseller in nations like Canada and Mexico.

 He also wrote a thesis, which has thus far been read by about 6 people.
 Two of them were the markers who didn’t like it that much, and one was his gran who didn’t really follow what was being said.